 Following the demerger the other individual owns 100% of the shares in C Limited and is in total control of that business.

 2. A Section 110 Insolvency Act 1986 Reconstruction.

-Under this Section of The Insolvency Act it is possible for a liquidator of a solvent company (X Limited) to turn some of the assets into cash and return that cash to the shareholders of X Limited by way of a capital distribution and sell / transfer the remaining part of the business of X Limited to a new company - Y Limited.
+Under this Section of The Insolvency Act it is possible for a liquidator of a solvent company (X Limited) to turn some assets into cash and return that cash to the shareholders of X Limited by way of a capital distribution and sell / transfer the remaining part of the business of X Limited to a new company - Y Limited.
 The liquidator then distributes the shares in Y Limited to the shareholders of X Limited.

 The net result is that the original shareholders in X Limited have:

 - Firstly received some "capital" cash from X Limited's liquidator.
-Lower capital gains tax rates apply to such returns of capital and
+Lower capital gains tax rates apply to such returns of capital, and

 - Are also now shareholders in the new company called Y Limited.

 3. Originally Section 652 of The Companies Act 1985 - Now enacted and materially amended as Section 1003 of the Companies Act 2006 - Allied to The Extra Statutory Tax Concession known as ESC C16